This article is sponsored by Flowwow.

 Battersea Flower Station, Battersea

-Battersea Flower Station, 320 Battersea Park Road, SW11 3BX.
+Battersea Flower Station, 320 Battersea Park Road, SW11 3BX

 You Don't Bring Me Flowers, Hither Green

 Honestly, it was the cake that coaxed us into this place first — it's a florist that doubles up as a cafe.
-The floral side of things resides downstairs, with fresh bouquets and potted plants wedged in the gap under the stairs, as well as spilling out onto the pavements under the cute awning.
+The floral side of things resides downstairs, with fresh bouquets and potted plants wedged in the gap under the stairs, as well as tumbling out onto the pavements under the cute awning.

 You Don't Bring Me Flowers, 15 Staplehurst Road, Hither Green, SE13 5ND